-The Certificate of Completion (CCL) in Community Dental Health Coordination (CDHC) is designed to prepare students to assist in the reduction of disparities in oral health and to improve access to dental care through organized community development in an integrated dental care system provided in community-based clinics.
+The Certificate of Completion (CCL) in Community Dental Health Coordination (CDHC) program is designed to prepare students to assist in the reduction of disparities in oral health and to improve access to dental care through organized community development in an integrated dental care systems.
 The CDHC will provide courses in oral health promotion, prevention, palliative care, and patient management.